melt-umn/Abella-AG-Interface/interface/notes.md

   be looking at them.
 Boolean operations should still allow case analysis, since that gives useful information about the operands being `true` or `false`.
+- To take care of things like addition, we probably want to try to automatically simplify things that can be simplified.
+For example, if we have `1 + 3 = X`, we probably want to automatically turn that `X` into `4`.
+Similarly, if we have `X + 0 = Y` or vice versa, we might want to unify `X` and `Y`.